ImArcangel/Banner/README.md

+# Banner
-# Banner showing "fedcba9876543210" running left to right.
+Banner that show "fedcba9876543210" running left to right without flashing.
 This version is basic and inefficient.